Admissions to Junior Years & Senior Years

 A 20-minute school readiness assessment takes place prior to entry into L1 (P1), while in L2-L5 (P2-P5) a mathematics and language assessment takes place, as part of a taster day.
 In L6-L7 (P6-P7), a cognitive ability test takes place, as part of a taster day.
 Entry into F1 (S1) comprises a Cognitive Ability Test followed by workshop sessions with our Guidance Team.
 Entry into F2-F6 (S2-S6) comprises a Cognitive Ability Test followed by a taster day in class.
 Meetings with Heads of Departments will also be arranged to discuss subject choices for those entering F3-F6 (S3-S6).

-Assessments for applications for L2-L7 and F1 will take place on Friday 11 January 2019.
+Assessments for applications for L2-L7 and F1 normally take place on a day in January.

-Assessments for applications for L1 and F2-F6 will take place on a number of days throughout January 2019.
+Assessments for applications for L1 and F2-F6 normally take place on a number of days throughout January.

 The High School of Dundee currently has probationary status as a licensed sponsor under Tier 4 (Child) of the points based system.
 This means that we are in the first year of our license to build up an established record of compliance.
 Our license number is QB956DQ76.
 As a day school we cannot offer boarding or a guardian service, but the Tier 4 status will benefit pupils wishing to study at the school whose families can make arrangements for them to stay with a family member or appointed guardian.
 The School must be satisfied that those care arrangements are adequate for the pupil’s wellbeing.
 Should you wish to find out more, please contact email@example.com